Sagnik-Ghosh-DS1991/Clasification-using-KNN-Classifier/README.md

-# Classification using KNN Classifier
+# Classification using KNN Classifier.

 Heart Disease Prediction using KNN Classifier